EchterAlsFake/Porn_Fetch/JOURNEY/Payment Processors.md

 Visa and Mastercard hold a monopoly and if we'd talk about Google / Apple here they would have long been sued by the government for this, but they aren't.

+### Update: 16th of September
+I will now use Patreon for payment processing.
+Technically they don't strictly disallow my specific product, so it should be fine, unless I am doing really stupid shit which I don't intend.

+So yeah you'll be able to pay with Crypto and Patreon and later on I'll try to get Pay by Bank working.